JeelDobariya38/password-manager/docs/database-design-guide.md

 **Database**: Sqlite3(`master.db`)

 It is a database where user info is stored.
 It schema changes often between the app versions, based on changes in feature requirements.
-Here, in this section you will find all the version of database schema & will also find info about how we adopated to the new schema.
+Here, in this section you will find all the version of database schema & will also find info about how we adopted to the new schema.

 ### Current Database Design (v1)